-The PDF viewer included in the unit makes it possible to read the manuals and other PDF files on the screen.
+The PDF viewer included in this unit makes it possible to read manuals and other PDF files on the screen.

-The manuals can be read from a storage device connected to the unit or copied to the unit's internal memory.
+Manuals can be read from a storage device connected to the unit or copied to the unit's internal memory.

 The following shows an example of a manual file name.
-Manual file names can vary depending on the unit.
+Manual file names vary depending on the unit.